MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/ad-group-hotel-date-selection-type-criterion.md

 **Delete:** Read-only

 ## <a name="bidadjustment"></a>Bid Adjustment
 The percentage amount that you want to adjust the bid for the corresponding *Target*.

-Supported values are negative ninety (-90) through positive nine hundred (900).
+Supported values are negative fifty (-50) through positive one hundred (100).

 **Add:** Optional.
 The bid adjustment will be set to the default of *0* if not included.
 **Update:** Required